Written by the Harmukh Technologies SEO team based on campaigns conducted for Indian businesses since 2014. Last updated: March 2026.

 What changed: Two things broke this model.
 First, AI Overviews now appear on over 50% of Google searches — and when they appear, organic click-through rates for traditional results drop by approximately 61%.
 High-volume, informational queries are the most likely to trigger AI Overviews, which means chasing these keywords now often means chasing traffic that never arrives.
 Second, Google’s own research consistently shows that lower-volume, more specific queries convert at significantly higher rates.
 A search for “enterprise SEO audit for e-commerce site in Bangalore” has a fraction of the monthly volume of “SEO tips” but converts at 20 to 40 times the rate for a relevant service provider.

 What the new approach looks like: Evaluate every keyword through three lenses before investing in content.
 Search volume tells you whether the opportunity exists at all — but it is the last question, not the first.
 Commercial relevance asks whether people searching this term are likely to become your customers.
 Funnel position asks how close to a purchase decision the searcher is.
 A keyword with 200 monthly searches from buyers ready to spend is worth ten pages optimised for a keyword with 20,000 monthly searches from students researching a topic.
 We now rank target keywords by estimated revenue potential — factoring in conversion probability and customer lifetime value — rather than by raw traffic volume.
-This reorientation consistently produces better business outcomes, even when it produces less impressive traffic numbers.
 Our 90-day SEO plan is built around this revenue-first prioritisation model.

 3. Then: Keyword Difficulty → Now: SERP Gap Analysis and Competitor Weaknesses